Skip to content

 Setting Your Cellular Connection as Metered

-Setting your cellular connection as metered in Windows 11 is simple and helps you manage data use.
-You just need to open Settings, go to ‘Network & internet,’ and then find the option to mark your connection as metered.
+Setting your cellular connection as metered in Windows 11 is an effective way to manage your data usage.
+Open your Settings, go to ‘Network & internet,’ and then choose the option to mark your connection as metered to start saving data.

 1. Open Settings: Click the Start button, type “Settings,” and select the Settings app.
 Or, press the Windows key + I keys on your keyboard.